ffrujeri/ffrujeri.github.io/_pages/about.md

 Background and Experience
 ======
-In Nov-2023, I joined Vatic Labs as an AI Researcher on Digital AGI for quantitative finance.
+In 2023, I decided to join Vatic Labs as an AI Researcher with focus on quantitative finance.

 From 2021-2023, I was a  Research Scientist in the Azure AI Research team.
 I supported Research in AI Alignment with RLHF / RLFAI (Reinforcement Learning from Human or AI Feedback).
 In 2021, I also supported the Azure Personalizer Service (contextual bandits for Personalization / Recommendations).